Polar OH1+ Review

 The circular pod has all the clever stuff inside it.
 The strap just holds the pod in place against the skin on the arm (or wherever you put it).

-To charge the OH1, the proprietary cradle is required.
+To charge the OH1+, the proprietary cradle is required and there is no other alternative to it – don’t lose it.
 That cradle will plug into any standard USB port – for example in a wall socket port or in a computer.
 When mounted into horizontal computer ports it might be tricky to use adjacent ports and vertical ports are better – as shown below.

-Either way, you could buy a £/$/Eu2.00 USB extension cable and leave it to dangle in lots of exciting places.
+Either way, you could buy a £/$/Eu2.00 USB extension cable which would negate any issues with nearby dongles.

 BATTERY LIFE IN REAL-WORLD USAGE